zhangguojingella/Movie-Forum-Website/README.md

 For administrators, they can not only check reviews of movies and delete them which contain dirty words or unhealthy information, but also open a new topic discussion board.

-Utilized technical skills to implement a responsive movie forum web using Bootstrap for framework design, users can publish/add/delete comment as they need.Successfully designed backend database using MEAN stack.
 This project use CSS and html to beatify our front-end design.
 When it comes to connecting to other pages, JavaScript functions and jQuery are performed to ensure the functionality.
 We also used MONGODB to manage our users and website.